Boom Technology: Overture airliner

 The Boom Overture is a proposed supersonic transport designed to achieve an airspeed of 1.7 Mach, accommodate 60 to 80 passengers and a planned range of 4250 nmi.

 Boom said there could be a market for over 1,000 supersonic airliners, and suggests airlines could charge business or first class fares.
 It decided to use the delta wing configuration of Concorde and make use of composite materials.
 It is to be powered by four 40,000 lbf medium bypass turbofan engines.

 In January 2021, Boom announced plans to begin Overture test flights in 2027 and Boom CEO Blake Scholl "estimates that flights on Overture will be available in 2030."

 United Airlines announced in June 2021 that it had signed a deal to purchase 15 Boom Overture aircraft, with an option to buy 35 more.
 American Airlines announced in August 2022 it had agreed to purchase 20 Boom Overture aircraft.
 Boom’s orders and pre-orders total 130 aircraft from airlines including United Airlines, American Airlines, and Japan Airlines.

 Symphony engine

 In December 2022, Boom announced the Symphony, a new propulsion system to be designed for the Overture.
 Boom will work with three companies to develop Symphony: Florida Turbine Technologies for engine design, Colibrium Additive for additive technology design consulting, and StandardAero for maintenance.
 In April 2025, Boom acquired a former Reaction Engines hypersonic test facility at Colorado Air and Space Port, to serve as the dedicated test site for the Symphony engine.

 Mach 4 airliner concept

 Boom Supersonic participated in a NASA-led study to develop concept designs and technology roadmaps for a Mach 4 airliner.
 Boom was part of a team led by Northrop Grumman Aeronautics Systems, alongside Blue Ridge Research and Consulting and Rolls-Royce North American Technologies.

+Superpower natural gas turbine

+Introduced in December 2025, Superpower is a 42-megawatt (MW) natural gas turbine based on the Symphony engine utilized in the Overture supersonic airliner.
+This turbine is designed to power AI data centers.
+It is also intended to generate revenue for Boom while collecting operational data for the Symphony engine.
+The Superpower maintains a consistent output of 42 MW even at temperatures of up to 110°F (43°C) without derating.
+It operates without cooling water, fits within an ISO-container-sized enclosure, and shares 80% of its components with the Symphony.
+Crusoe Energy, an AI infrastructure company collaborating with OpenAI on initiatives such as the Stargate data center, placed an order for 29 units, totaling 1.21 GW, as part of a $1.25 billion backlog.
+The Superpower is expected to be delivered to Crusoe Energy in 2027.